-Then determine the frequency a power user may do this active event.
+Then determine the frequency at which your power users do this active event.
 Is it every day, multiple times a day, once a week, or some other cadence?
 This will be important for your next step: creating a segment!

 Step 2: Let’s build in Heap!

-We will walk through how to build both applicable segments and reports.
+We’ll walk through how to build both applicable segments and charts.